owlbarn/tutorial/book/algodiff/README.md

 One application field of Jacobian is in the analysis of dynamical systems.
 In a dynamic system $\vec{y}=f(\vec{x})$, suppose $f: \mathbf{R}^n \rightarrow \mathbf{R}^m$ is differentiable and its jacobian is $\mathbf{J}$.

-According to the [Hartman-Grobman](https://en.wikipedia.org/wiki/Hartman%E2%80%93Grobman_theorem) theorem, the behaviour of the system near a stationary point is related to the eigenvalues of $\mathbf{J}$.
+According to the [Hartman-Grobman](https://en.wikipedia.org/wiki/Hartman%E2%80%93Grobman_theorem) theorem, the stability of a dynamic system near a stationary point is decided by the eigenvalues of $\mathbf{J}$.
-Specifically, if the eigenvalues all have real parts that are negative, then the system is stable near the stationary point, if any eigenvalue has a real part that is positive, then the point is unstable.
-If the largest real part of the eigenvalues is zero, the Jacobian matrix does not allow for an evaluation of the stability.
-(COPY ALERT)
+It is stable if all the eigenvalues have negative real parts, otherwise its unstable, with the exception that when the largest real part of the eigenvalues is zero.
+In that case, the stability cannot be decided by eigenvalues.

 Let's revise the two-body problem from Ordinary Differential Equation Chapter.
 This dynamic system is described by a group of differential equations: